 PHIL 589 Philosophy of Science

 This course examines basic concepts and problems of philosophy of science; the quiddity and trait of science, magic, how to differentiate it from other types of knowing, the structure of scientific development; the views of leading figures of philosophy of science such as Kuhn, Feyerabend, Popper.

-This course will initially discuss the concept of politics, political science and political philosophy.
+This course will initially discuss the concept of politics, political science, and political philosophy.
 For classical political philosophy, it will focus on Plato’s and Farabi’s philosophies.
-This will be followed by a discussion of the state of nature, social contract and emergence of government in Hobbes, Locke and Rousseau.
+This will be followed by a discussion of the state of nature, social contract, and the emergence of government in Hobbes, Locke, and Rousseau.
 A separate discussion will be devoted to Ibn Khaldun’s concept of the state and politics.
-The course will then discuss various theories about justifying the state, namely social contract, tacit consent, hypothetical consent, Utilitarianism and Anarchism (which rejects the state).
-Further it will focus on the question “who should rule?”.
-This part will include ideas and practices of democracy, Plato’s fierce opposition to democracy, Rousseau’s concept of general will and his idea of the republic.
-Finally the course will discuss the concepts of liberty and freedom, the place of liberty, justifications of liberty, freedom of thought, liberalism, its critiques and Rawlsian theory of justice.
+The course will then discuss various theories about justifying the state, namely social contract, tacit consent, hypothetical consent, Utilitarianism, and Anarchism (which rejects the state).
+Further, it will focus on the question “who should rule?”.
+This part will include ideas and practices of democracy, Plato’s fierce opposition to democracy, Rousseau’s concept of the general will, and his idea of the republic.
+Finally, the course will discuss the concepts of liberty and freedom, the place of liberty, justifications of liberty, freedom of thought, liberalism, its critiques, and Rawlsian theory of justice.

 This course examines the main topics of moral philosophy at the graduate level.
-Students read selected texts from Ancient, Islamic and Western traditions together with contemporary issues caused by scientific and technological developments in present day.
+Students read selected texts from Ancient, Islamic, and Western traditions together with contemporary issues caused by scientific and technological developments in the present day.